The following serious adverse reactions with the use of COCs are discussed elsewhere in the labeling:

 Serious Adverse Reactions

-The following adverse reactions have been identified during post-approval use of Yasmin.
+The following adverse reactions have been identified during post approval use of YAZ.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Adverse reactions, including fatalities, are grouped into System Organ Classes and ordered by frequency.
+Adverse reactions are grouped into System Organ Classes, and ordered by frequency.

-Vascular disorders: Venous and arterial thromboembolic events (including pulmonary emboli, deep vein thrombosis, intracardiac thrombosis, intracranial venous sinus thrombosis, sagittal sinus thrombosis, retinal vein occlusion, myocardial infarction and stroke), hypertension
+Vascular disorders: Venous and arterial thromboembolic events (including pulmonary emboli, deep vein thrombosis, cerebral thrombosis, retinal thrombosis, myocardial infarction and stroke), hypertension (including hypertensive crisis)